nsftx/seven-gravity-gateway/README.md

 =Seven Gravity Gateway=

-This component serves as communication layer between products and platform frames
+This component serves as communication layer between products and platform frames.
+Gateway supports cross and same origin communication between product included as iframe and platform.

 =Install=